Which States Allow Shipping Container Homes And How to Get Permission

 Another state distinguished by lenient local regulations.
 While zoning rules are not restricting, building requirements won’t limit your design endeavors and architectural aspirations.
 Since the government doesn’t interfere with the building process, you’ll get enough freedom to bring to life your boldest ideas.

-Despite quite tough land-use policies in place, California is one of the most attractive states that allow shipping container houses since it considers these structures legal and even bends some restrictions to adopt those constructions in its territory.
+Despite quite tough land-use policies in place, California is one of the most attractive states that allow shipping container homes since it considers these structures legal and even bends some restrictions to adopt those constructions in its territory.
 The prime areas for container homes are the north of the coast, where they have more affordable prices and fewer legal limitations.